PLEASE NOTE: This course is only about offline games!

-Playtime and downtime can offer a sense of engagement and pleasure, allowing then people to feel spontaneous and energetic, and empower their problem solving and resilience skills.
-Also, providing our minds with these time dimensions can speed up learning, enhance productivity, cooperation and job satisfaction.
+Playtime and downtime can offer a sense of engagement and pleasure, therefore allowing people to feel spontaneous and energetic, and empowering their problem-solving and resilience skills.
+Also, providing our minds with these time dimensions can speed up learning and enhance productivity, cooperation, and job satisfaction.

-School-life balance is not an utopía, if we put our body, our heart and our mind into something which is natural for small children and slowly abandoned as we grow up: having fun and rest, reconnecting with our spontaneous inner child, which still is available and ready to play and rest if we only give it a chance.
+School-life balance is not a utopia if we put our body, heart, and mind into something that is natural for small children and slowly abandoned as we grow up: having fun and some rest, reconnecting with our spontaneous inner child that is still available and ready to play and rest if we only give them a chance.

 The course will help the participants to:

-- Allow yourself to downtime and playtime, while coping with resistances, rumination, negative self-talk, perfectionism, and reconnect with your inner child.
+- Allow yourself downtime and playtime, while coping with resistance, rumination, negative self-talk, and perfectionism, and reconnect with your inner child;

 - Be ready to go back to school with plenty of energy so that you can share and inspire your colleagues, and better connect with your students!

-- Understand theory on Psychology of time to perform good and feel Good, interiorizing the connection of play and downtime with wellbeing and performance – implement activities and make a plan that integrates playtime and downtime in your teaching practice but also in your private life.
+- Understand the theory on the Psychology of time to perform good and feel good, interiorizing the connection of play and downtime with well-being and performance – implement activities and make a plan that integrates playtime and downtime in your teaching practice but also in your private life.

 Day 2 – Give time to yourself!